 Susceptible Trees and Shrubs

-In addition to Purple Sand Cherries they are particularly destructive to apples (Malus spp.), pears (Pyrus spp.), and crabapples (Malus spp.).
-The disease also can occur on serviceberries (Amelanchier spp.), flowering quinces (Chaenolmeles spp.), cotoneasters (Cotoneaster spp.), hawthorns (Crataegus spp.), quinces (Cydonia spp.), pyracanthas (Pyracantha spp.), blackberries (Rubus spp.), raspberries (Rubus spp.), and mountain ashes (Sorbus spp.)
-(R.D.
-Koski and W.R.
-Jacobi* (12/14)).
+They are particularly destructive to apples (Malus spp.), pears (Pyrus spp.), and crabapples (Malus spp.).
+The disease also occurs on purple leaf sand cherry (Prunus x cistena), (serviceberries (Amelanchier spp.), flowering quinces (Chaenolmeles spp.), cotoneasters (Cotoneaster spp.), hawthorns (Crataegus spp.), quinces (Cydonia spp.), pyracanthas (Pyracantha spp.), blackberries (Rubus spp.), raspberries (Rubus spp.), and mountain ashes (Sorbus spp.)
+(Koski R.D. & Jacobi W.R., re, 2009).

 Fire blight is a serious bacterial disease that can cause extensive damage, even death to your purple Sand Cherries and other susceptible members of the rose family.
 The disease spreads very quickly and must be caught early to to prevent extensive damage.
 There is no cure so careful monitoring and cultural practices are of prime importance to both prevention and the management of the disease.